 Initiative aims to promote sustainable agriculture in California

-A new initiative from San Francisco-based food technology company GrubMarket will invest a portion of the company’s net profits in activities aimed at promoting and enhancing agricultural sustainability in California.
+San Francisco-based food technology company GrubMarket will invest a portion of its net profits in activities aimed at promoting and enhancing agricultural sustainability in California.

 The Sustainable California initiative will help plant trees in the Central Valley and other areas in the state, financially support local farmers obtaining organic certifications, and develop technologies to improve sustainability in areas including farming and food procurement, sales, storage and logistics.